Skip to content

 Confidentiality

-Regardless of which agency is investigating an antisocial behaviour case, the Community Trigger (also known as an ASB Case Review) is a process that allows you, or someone acting on your behalf, to ask for a review of the responses to your complaints.
+The Community Trigger (also known as an Anti-Social Behaviour Case Review) is a process that allows you, or someone acting on your behalf, to ask for a review of the responses to your anti-social behaviour (ASB) complaints.
+It can be used no matter which agency is investigating an ASB case.

-The trigger should only be used if no action has been taken as a result of you repeatedly reporting antisocial behaviour.
+The trigger should only be used if no action has been taken following repeated reports of ASB.

 Find out more

-Community Trigger processes are run by local councils.
-You’ll find information, including how to apply, on your local council’s website.
+The Community Trigger process are run by Local Authorities.
+You can find information, including how to apply, on your Local Authorities website.